beepnl/BEEP/public/docs/source/.compare.md

 #Api\SensorController

-Store and retreive sensor data (both LoRa and direct API POSTs)
+Store and retreive Devices that produce measurements
 <!-- START_298ee2ac22dee323822a5adff6d67b0a -->
 ## api/sensors
 List all user sensors